Daniel L. Kurtz

 From 1979 to 1985, Mr. Kurtz was the assistant attorney general in charge of the Charities Bureau in the New York State Attorney General’s office.

 Mr. Kurtz repeatedly has been selected for inclusion in The Best Lawyers in America.
 He also was chosen to participate in the David Rockefeller Fellows Program Class of 2010, a New York City-based leadership program.
+Mr. Kurtz was the recipient of the 2014 Little Flower Children and Family Services of New York's Monsignor John T. Fagan Service Award for his charitable work.

 J.D., University of Chicago Law School